unicode-org/cldr/docs/ldml/tr35-personNames.md

 1. If the PersonName object can provide a name locale, return a locale formed from it by replacing its script by the name script.
 2. Otherwise, return the locale formed from the name base language plus name script.

+Construct the **name ordering locale** in the following way:
+1. If the PersonName object can provide a name locale, return it.
+2. Otherwise, return the maximal likely locale for “und-” + name script.

 ### Derive the formatting locale

 Let the **full formatting locale** be the maximal likely locale for the formatter's locale.
 The **formatting base language** is the base language (first subtag) of the full formatting locale, and the **formatting script** is the script code of the full formatting locale.